eclipxe13/engineworks-progress-status/README.md

 [![Coverage Status][badge-coverage]][coverage]
 [![Total Downloads][badge-downloads]][downloads]

 Use this library to track progress on long tasks.
-This library uses the SPL clasess for Subject Observer pattern.
+This library uses the SPL classes for Subject Observer pattern.
 The subject is the Progress object, the observers get notified when the status changes.

 # Installation